 Cypher asks to be returned to the Matrix as "someone important, maybe an actor" and doesn't want to remember anything.
 Smith assures "Mr. Reagan" that this will happen.
 This seems like just a throwaway joke until you remember that, by 1999 (the year being observed in the Matrix), Ronald Reagan was in the throes of Alzheimer's disease.

-HOLY SHIT!
-There's more to it than that!
-Smith called him Reagan BEFORE Cypher told him he wanted to be famous and important; therefore, upon striking the deal, the Machines must have altered the records of their "1999"'s past, giving EVERYONE (except for Redpills and Exiles, who wouldn't care anyway) false memories of Cypher having been a Hollywood actor and a president - and all he really received for his betrayal was the "remember nothing" part.
+What makes it worse is that Agent Smith called him "Mr. Reagan" BEFORE Cypher told him he wanted to be famous and important; therefore, upon striking the deal, the Machines must have altered the records of their "1999"'s past, giving everyone (except for Redpills and Exiles, who wouldn't care anyway) false memories of Cypher having been a Hollywood actor and a president - and all he really received for his betrayal was the "remember nothing" part.

 Imagine if two people were having sex, when suddenly the female morphs into an Agent.

 And it's not all that likely, either.
 Agents possess Matrix inhabitants' avatars when they need a body for tactical reasons; having to disentangle a body in the midst of coitus imposes a certain degree of encumbrance, and probably wouldn't be worth it unless there's really no one else around.